 HOTELIER RULED NOT ‘FIT AND PROPER’ OVER OTHER BUSINESS

-A hotelier businessman found to have misappropriated funds in another business has been stripped of his licence to run pubs.
+A hotelier businessman found to have misused funds in another business has been stripped of his licence to run pubs.

-Ending a four-year civil dispute, the South Australian District Court ruled Stephen Marks had acted dishonestly and in his own interests running New Wave Aerospace (NWA), which operated Wirrina Cove marina.
+Ending a four-year civil dispute, the South Australian District Court ruled against Stephen Marks and his running of New Wave Aerospace (NWA), which operated Wirrina Cove marina.
 The suit was brought by 75 berth owners at the marina, over disrepair at the site.

-Evidence before the Court outlined that Marks had taken over $600k out of NWA over four years, transferring it to prop up two of his other companies.
+Evidence before the Court suggested Marks had taken over $600k out of NWA over four years, transferring it to prop up two of his other companies.

 His defence offered the excuse of ‘robbing Peter to pay Paul’ but the trial judge labelled the activity “inappropriate” a breach of contract.
-NWA was evicted from the site in March 2020, and Marks was ordered to pay more than $200k.
+NWA was evicted from the site in March 2020, and ordered to pay more than $200k, which Marks says was payment for the arbitration report.

 Marks has a history as licensee of hotels since 1997, including the Cathedral, Yankalilla and Union.